-VCS runs drop-in sessions with and advice and information on volunteering every Wednesday.
+VCS runs drop-in sessions with advice and information on volunteering every Wednesday.
 These are at different locations across the City.
-Here’s where you can find us over the next few weeks:-
+Here’s where you can find us this week:

 VCS CARDIFF offers advice & information for people interested in volunteering.